kekland/kekland/README.md

-### Hey there!
+### Hello there!

 Welcome to my profile!
-My name is **Erzhan**, I'm 17 y.o. programmer from Kazakhstan, and extremely passionate about Flutter and TypeScript.
+My name is **Erzhan**, I'm 17 y.o. programmer from Kazakhstan, and I'm extremely passionate about Flutter and TypeScript.

 I'm currently working on **[REDACTED]**.